epccs/RPUlux/Hardware/Schooling/readme.md

 IO4 and IO7 needs a 10k pull down so the NMOS SINK is defined as off by default.

-IO3, IO5, IO6, IO9, nSS, and MOSI are used for for PWM Control and they should to be off by default.
+IO3, IO5, IO6, IO9, nSS, and MOSI are used for PWM Control and they should to be off by default.

 The AL8805 CTRL pin has a 50kOhm resistance to its internal reference (e.g. about 2.5V) and it needs to be brought down to .4V to turn off the converter, which can be done with anything less than 9.5k Ohm.
 Note 1k Ohm would use 2.5mA at rest and 5mA when turned on I want to use a higher value to reduce the loss, I have 8.45k Ohm on hand.